If your argument is not supported by science, ...

 The Challenge has a procedural problem with astrology.
 As a stage magician, Randi can only handle a

 performance rather than scientific or statistical evidence.
 So while he can test an amateur who claims to guess people’s Sun signs (which is not what professional astrologers do), Randi cannot (and I believe will not) address considered analysis and large scale data of the type that are required to test astrology.
 This is evidenced by Professor Ertel's experience in attempting an astrology test.
 The implication is that Randi is well aware that Michel Gauquelin's Mars Effect works.

 Independently Qualified Panel of Sceptics

 Randi’s ‘independently qualified panel’ who judge the tests are about as independent as a court of Ayatollahs assessing an educated woman’s intelligence!
-Last time I checked, they are all senior members of CSICOP (renamed CSI) - a predominantly male sceptical organisation dedicated to debunking the 'Paranormal' even when the scientific evidence goes against them as it has done with astrology.
+Last time I checked, they are all senior members of CSICOP (renamed CSI) - a predominantly older whie males sceptical organisation dedicated to debunking the 'Paranormal' even when the scientific evidence goes against them as it has done with astrology.
 Randi, himself is a CSICOP Fellow.
-It is a classic example of pseudoscience since their in-house journal the Skeptical Inquirer will not publish articles that oppose or question their dogma.
+The uphold a classic case of pseudoscience since their in-house journal the Skeptical Inquirer will not publish articles that oppose or question their dogma.